...

 Sake at Takayama

 At Furui Machinami, there are quite a few sake breweries (especially at Kami-Sannomachi).
-The taste of the sake from each brewery differs, so if you have a great passion for the sake and don’t get drunk easily, why not plan your own sake-tasting tour based on the list of breweries HERE (≧▽≦).
+The taste of the sake from each brewery differs, so if you have a great passion for sake and don’t get drunk easily, why not plan your own sake-tasting tour based on the list of breweries HERE (≧▽≦).

 Rice Dumpling at Mizuma Dango (みずまだんご)